apache/gravitino-playground/README.md

 ##### Port Forwarding

-To access pods or services at `localhost`, you needs to do these steps:
+To access the pods or services at `localhost`, you need to do these steps:

 1. Log in to the Gravitino playground Trino pod using the following command: